BrunoZell/ask.network/readme.md

 - [Structured Causal Models](https://www.google.de/books/edition/Causality/wnGU_TsW3BQC) are used to unambiguously communicate expected effects of actions in reality.
 - [CQL (Categorical Query Language)](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0024274) is used to migrate observed sensory information between different perspectives on the same thing, essentially communicating between differing world views.
-- Annotations of data types in [IEML (Information Economy MetaLanguage)](https://intlekt.io/2022/10/02/semantic-computing-with-ieml-3/) makes for interoperable and computable semantics, making much of the matchmaking procedure automatable.
+- Annotations of causal-semantic nodes in [IEML (Information Economy MetaLanguage)](https://intlekt.io/2022/10/02/semantic-computing-with-ieml-3/) makes for interoperable and computable semantics, making much of the matchmaking procedure automatable.
 - Using [HGTP (the Hypergraph Transfer Protocol)](https://docs.constellationnetwork.io/learn) for validation ensures compatibility with existing L1s and physical reality since HGTPs data model is compatible with _any data type_.
 Thus it's possible to refer to capital that exists in the outer world and to validate physical delivery.

 All of these technologies have foundations in abstract mathematics, which makes them inherently compatible and if puzzled together coherently, pose a general solution to the general problem of social coordination, as simple as possible.